 OCRRA also sponsors an Annual Earth Day Litter Clean-Up, which is a community-wide, two-day event occurring in April each year.
-In 2017, over 6,800 volunteers from community groups participated, collecting 73,000+ pounds of litter as part of this annual cleanup program.
+In 2018, over 7,185 volunteers from over 285 community groups participated, collecting 103,000+ pounds of litter as part of this annual cleanup program.
 Volunteer groups consisted of schools, Girl and Boy Scout troops, community and neighborhood groups, and businesses.
 This program has been a continued success since 1994, with over 2 million pounds of litter cleaned up to date.
-(At right, Earth Day cleanup volunteers from Pinckney Hugo Advertising Agency in Syracuse.)
+(At right, Earth Day cleanup volunteers from Girl Scout Troop 60037in Syracuse.)

-Beyond these noteworthy activities, a host of other services and accomplishments continued to be provided through the recycling program, including:

-- A year-round recycling drop off six days per week for mandatory recyclables at OCRRA Transfer Stations.
+- Beyond these noteworthy activities, a host of other services and accomplishments continued to be provided through the recycling program, including: - A year-round recycling drop off six days per week for mandatory recyclables at OCRRA Transfer Stations.
 This service includes a no-charge drop-off for household scrap metal and office paper from small businesses; - Grant application submittals to support a variety of OCRRA programs, including advertising and public education, food-waste composting, household hazardous waste collection, recycling containers and recycling personnel costs; and - Participation in solid waste associations.
 All members of OCRRA's recycling team are members of the New York State Association for Reduction, Reuse and Recycling (NYSAR3).

-6. Benchmark of Local Recycling Rate
+6. Benchmark of Local MSW Disposal Rate